akumar94/painted-worlds/README.md

 Thanks to the entire [World Labs](https://www.worldlabs.ai/) team for building Marble and making this kind of spatial experience possible.

-A 3D museum experience built on [World Labs' Marble API](https://platform.worldlabs.ai/) where you walk through a grand classical gallery and step *inside* masterpiece paintings as explorable Gaussian splat worlds.

 ---

 ## The Idea